osmosis-labs/mesh-security/docs/ibc/Serializability.md

 it preemptively moves the tokens out of the users account to an escrow.
 This doesn't require any further lock on the user's account, but ensures no other transaction will be possible to execute that would render the user's balance below 0 if this was committed.
-Thus, any other transaction that would be commutative with this (commit or rollback) can be executed concurrently, but any other transaction that would conflict with this (eg. spend the same tokens, and only be valid if the ICS20 transfer gets an error ack), will immediately fail.
+Thus, any other transaction that would be commutative with this (commit or rollback) can be executed concurrently, but any other transaction that would conflict with this (e.g. spend the same tokens, and only be valid if the ICS20 transfer gets an error ack), will immediately fail.

-ICS20 is an extremely simple case and you don't need such theory to describe decrementing one counter.
+ICS20 is an extremely simple case, and you don't need such theory to describe decrementing one counter.
 However, assume there was not only a min token balance (0) but some max, say 1 million.
 Then ICS20 would not work, as you could escrow 500k tokens, then receive
 600k tokens, and if the ICS20 received an error ACK, it would be impossible to validly roll this back (another example of non-commutative, or conflicting, operations).